 First, users translate their local regulations-parameters such as building use, density, and dimensional requirementsinto a system of record that they need for a modern zoning code.
-Many cities today undergoing are multi-year endeavours to rewrite their zoning codes and incorporate improved form-based urban design concepts.
+Many cities today undergoing multi-year endeavours to rewrite their zoning codes and incorporate improved form-based urban design concepts.
 With Urban, users can assimilate this work into a framework to support scenario planning.

-Second, users establish shared views of plans, projects, and indicators both internally across departments and with community stakeholders.
-A shared view of what is being built and planned is necessary to make important decisions as a community, and that can stimulate private investment and garner more support for longterm economic development goals.
+Second. establish users shared views of plans, projects, and indicators both internally across departments and with community stakeholders.